yukihito23/Exile_Scavenge/README.md

 > Credits to Larrow for the base script: https://forums.bistudio.com/forums/topic/184456-looting-trash-piles-bins/?do=findComment&comment=2942397<br />
 > Credits to Kurewe for the first port and rewrite for the exile mod.<br />
 > Credits to oldmatechoc for a base rewrite and port for the exile mod.<br />
-> Credits to yukihito23 for additons and expansions of the system.<br />
+> Credits to yukihito23 for plenty amount of help, expansions and additions of the system.<br />
-> Credits to NiiRoZz for plenty amount of help, expansions and optimizations of the system.<br />
+> Credits to NiiRoZz for plenty amount of help, expansions, additions and optimizations of the system.<br />
 > Credits to Salutesh for a complete rewrite and buildup of the framework and system.